lpmi-13/micromaterials-list/README.md

 - [Explain.dalibo.com](https://explain.dalibo.com) - Visualize the flow of your SQL queries.
 - [Sad Servers](https://sadservers.com) - Get access to real VMs to try out different linux sysadmin scenarios like "fix apache trying to serve index.html" or "two containers can't connect over the internal network"...a great place to actually run commands like you would in an authentic situation.
 - [Mongo Dojo](https://github.com/lpmi-13/mongo-dojo) - Try out administrating a MongoDB replicaset.
 This one is a bit niche, since it's specifically for the use case of needing to do things like rolling index builds across a replicaset that's running on VMs, but for actually running the commands and seeing what happens, it's a working environment.
-- [Sad Pods](https://github.com/lpmi-13/sadpods) - Based on the amazing [Sad Servers](https://sadservers.com), this is an implementation in Gitpod.
-It doesn't have all the scenarios yet, but I'm hoping to build it out over time.
+- [Sad Pods - Badlogs](https://github.com/lpmi-13/sadpods-badlogs) - Based on the amazing [Sad Servers](https://sadservers.com), this is an implementation of the "St John" exercise in Gitpod.
+Find an application process that writing unneeded logs and shut it down.
+- [Sad Pods - Webserver](https://github.com/lpmi-13/sadpods-webserver) - Based on the "Tokyo" scenario in [sad servers](https://sadservers.com), this Gitpod-based micromaterial deals with fixing a webserver that's unreachable locally.

 ### Language